onecompiler/tutorials/php/oops/oops.md

 ## 2. Encapsulation

-Encapsulation is a mechanism to protect private hidden from other users.
+Encapsulation is a mechanism to protect private information hidden from other users.
 It wraps the data and methods as a single bundle. `private` is the keyword used to declare the variables or methods as private.

 ## 3. Abstraction

 Data abstraction is a technique which provides only the required data to be visible or accessible to outside world.
-For example, making a call on a mobile. the logic behind making the call is not visible to others but it provides an abstract details of just call button to outside world.
+For example, making a call on a mobile.
+The logic behind making the call is not visible to others but it provides an abstract details of just call button to outside world.

 ## 4. Inheritance